worgarside/ALCAD/README.md

 ### Docker Image Config

-The directory, `docker_image_config` holds two files: the `Dockerfile` used in creating the custom Docker image; and the bash script used in deploying the Lambda function.
+The directory `docker_image_config` holds two files: the `Dockerfile` used in creating the custom Docker image; and the bash script used in deploying the Lambda function.
 These are not used as part of the compilation and deployment process.